 I swallowed my pride and finally sought professional help.
 Fortunately, through a recommendation from a friend, I connected with Dr. Lee Fitzgibbons who helped me see that I, first and foremost, was being too hard on myself, and secondly, that I was "wearing the wrong hats" on my head.
 I can't thank Dr. Lee enough - she saved me, and without her, I never would have written "Find a Lost Smile."

-My work with Dr. Lee and my resolve to be the best husband and father that I could motivated me to change the things in my life that I could control (I cut out the alcohol and drugs, I started exercising and eating right again), and I started writing again.
+My work with Dr. Lee and my resolve to be the best husband and father that I could motivated me to change the things in my life that I could control (I started exercising and eating right again), and I started writing again.

 I wrote every morning on the Downeaster from Maine to Boston (where I worked at the time) -- poems, journal entries to Aria, short stories -- and I realized that this is what I truly loved, that being a writer was my true purpose.
 I finally found the "hat" that I was born to wear.